tea2x/quantum-purse/README.md

 ## Notes

 1. As of 2025, quantum resistance is still experimental.
 Use this software at your own risk.
-2. Back up your mnemonic seed.
-Losing your seed means losing access to your wallet.
+2. Back up your mnemonic phrase.
+Losing your mnemonic means losing access to your wallet.
 3. Quantum Purse does NOT store your passwords.
 Passwords are used only temporarily to encrypt and decrypt your secret data.
 4. Quantum Purse stores only public data and encrypted secret data.
 Your SPHINCS+ private keys remain protected as long as your password is strong enough.
 5. What is a strong password?
 Quantum Purse does guide you in wallet creation to create strong passwords but it will be best for you to come up with your own that passes Quantum Purse's validation.
 For what is a strong password, you might want to refer to this [link](https://www.antivirus.promo/password-strength-checker).